sedwards93/CV/README.md

 ## Skills
 #### Communicator
-Studying Biology at University helped develop my analytical and research skills, and taught me to approach problems methodically and rationally.
+I have channelled my passion for written communication through my personal blog, where I have shared articles through Medium's largest publication, the Start-up, with over 700,000 active followers, as well as winning the bi-annual Maker's blogging competition.
+My aptitude for confident and concise communication stems from my science background, whereby my Biology degree helped develop my analytical and research skills, and taught me to approach problems methodically and rationally.
 I have an aptitude for assimilating information, statistical analysis and written communication.
-This is exemplified by my third year research project, in which I investigated the effects of altering culture conditions on antibiotic production in genetically modified strains of the fungi.
 I have carried through this rigorous approach and applied it to my professional career, having recently supported the University of East Anglia’s Sustainability, Utilities and Engineering team research, edit and write their annual environmental report.
-I also keep a [blog](https://medium.com/@symion.edwards) :eyes:.
+[Medium](https://medium.com/@symion.edwards) :eyes:.

 #### Initiator
 After graduating from University I moved to Vancouver to experience a new city and culture.
 Keen to get the most out of the situation, I threw myself into volunteering opportunities, lending my spare time to the local Food Bank and the Vancouver International Film Festival and managed to build a home away from home.